skuttleman/one-shot-demo/GDD.md

 ##### Searching State

 In this state, enemies are aware of the player's presense and will patrol the area around their last known location for a time.
-Within the search zone, players may not be safe within zones (i.e. hiding spots) that would normally conceal them.
-If player is spotted, the enemy will re-enter the `aggressive` state.
+Within the search are, players may not be safe within zones that would normally conceal them (i.e. hiding spots).
+If the player is spotted, the enemy will re-enter the `aggressive` state.
 Otherwise, they will digress to the `alerted` state.

 ##### Neutralized State